fornwall/libandroid-support/README.md

 - Return fixed locale instead of setting errno and returning NULL when the locale argument is NULL.
 - Accept locales containing "UTF-8" and "UTF8".

+Also, [MB_LEN_MAX](include/machine/limits.h) and [MB_CUR_MAX](include/stdlib.h) has been defined to 4 instead of 1.

+The above changes may be viewed by diffing this library with $NDK/sources/android/support/.

 The primary purpose of this library is to compile general unix/linux software.
-If installed with something like
+When installed along the lines of

 - ${SRC}/configure --prefix=arm-linux-androideabi --prefix=${PREFIX}
 - make install

-you are then able to compile a C program using something like:
+a C program may be compiled to use support library using something like:

 - arm-linux-androideabi-gcc -isystem ${PREFIX}/include/ myprog.c -L${PREFIX}/lib -landroid-support -o myprog